archimedes laboratory

 arrow back Back | Home arrow home

-dragon Yu A legend says: “Thousands and thousands of years ago, Yu (玉龍), the Great Dragon, lived among human beings.
-He was venerated by them because he was 'yang', good, and was always ready to help them.
-One day, the God of Thunder, jealous of the offerings the men brought to Yu, in a moment of anger, crushed the sky with his hatchet.
-Consequently, the sky fell on the Earth in seven pieces black like coal.
-The light disappeared taking with it all existing things.
+dragon Yu A legend says: "Thousands and thousands of years ago, Yu (玉龍), the Great Dragon, lived among humans, who venerated him because he was 'yang', good, and was always ready to help them.
+One day, the God of Thunder, jealous of the offerings the men had brought to Yu, in a burst of anger, crushed the sky with his hatchet.
+So, the sky fell on Earth in seven pieces black like coal.
+Light disappeared taking with it all existing things.

-Yu at first felt sad for the world, and then felt nostalgic.
-Therefore, he picked up the seven black pieces of the sky and in memory of the former world, began to reassemble different kinds of shapes: animals, plants and human beings that had disappeared.
-But every time he finished a shape, a shadow left it and wandered the deserted world crying about its misfortune.
-The complaints arrived until the ears of the God of Thunder who was touched, and to remedy the harm he caused, he pulled from every shadow the body of a living being to repopulate the Earth.
-From that time on, the shadow faithfully follows every move we do and with the seven pieces of the sky, called Qi Qiao Ban (literally 'seven boards of cunning'), everything on Earth can still be shaped”.
+These complaints reached the ears of the God of Thunder who was touched and, to remedy the harm he had caused, he pulled from each shadow the body of a living being to repopulate the Earth.
+From that time on, our shadow faithfully follows every move we make and with the seven pieces of the sky, called Qi Qiao Ban (literally 'seven boards of cunning'), everything on Earth can still be shaped".

 Source: Almanacco del Matematico, © G. Sarcone, 2001